PLorei/Personal-Site/README.md

 #What I learned
 * You save a ton of time writing PHP functions __before__ writing HTML
  * For checkpoint 1, I simply looked at my HTML and converted repeated markup into functions
- * This time I wrote the functions and used them to build the repeating markup
+ * This time I wrote most of the functions beforehand and used them to build the repeating markup
 * Hi-res background images make simple pages stand out
 * Subtle transitions = better
 * Take frequent backups.
 Also be sure to make hard copies of the files and not just links to the htdocs folder :grimacing: